elifesciences-publications/DEploid-Data-Benchmark-in_silico_field/README.md

 If you use this validation dataset, please cite the following paper:

 Zhu, J. S., J. A. Hendry, J. Almagro-Garcia, R. D. Pearson, R. Amato, A. Miles, D. J. Weiss, T. C. D. Lucas, M. Nguyen, P. W. Gething, D. Kwiatkowski, G. McVean, and for the Pf3k Project.
-(2018) The origins and relatedness structure of mixed infections vary with local prevalence of *P. falciparum* malaria. *biorxiv*, doi: https://doi.org/10.1101/387266.
+(2018) The origins and relatedness structure of mixed infections vary with local prevalence of *P. falciparum* malaria. *eLife*, doi: http://doi.org/10.7554/eLife.40845.